Peter-Xsp/Book-Store-App/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.10.

+BookStore is an Angular-based project where users can browse and order books, and admins can manage the inventory by adding, updating, or deleting book details.

+Try it live here: BookStore App

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.